-I am a Ph.D. candidate at ESSEC Business School , under the supervision of Professor Jamus Jerome Lim , and I am on the 2024-2025 Job Market for Economists.
+I am a Ph.D. candidate at ESSEC Business School in France, under the supervision of Professor Jamus Jerome Lim and Professor Christina Terra.

-My recent work explores the impact of the U.S. dollar liquidity on Chile’s trade at the firm level.
-I employ both macro financial and micro firm level data in my research, and I teach Macroeconomics and Global Simulation Game at ESSEC Asia Pacific as an external lecturer as well.
+In my job market paper, I examine the impact of dollar liquidity on Chile’s imports and exports at the firm level, given the prevalence of dollar invoicing in trade.
+I employ both macro financial and micro firm level data in my research, and I teach Macroeconomics and Global Simulation Game at ESSEC Asia Pacific in Singapore as a lecturer as well.
+I am on the 2024-2025 Job Market.

-E-mail
+E-mail LinkedIn

 Research Interests

-International Finance, International Trade, Political Economy, Macro-Finance
+International Finance, Macro-Finance, International Trade, Political Economy

 Working Papers

-The Dollar Squeeze and Economic Growth
+The Dollar Squeeze and Economic Growth [link]

 with Jamus Jerome Lim

 Abstract: We explore how covered interest parity deviations—measured by the cross-currency basis (CCB)—affects output growth.
 Using quarterly data from advanced economies (AE) and emerging markets (EM) in a panel VAR model and local projections, we find that positive shocks to the CCB typically lead to negative responses in output, implying that looser dollar funding conditions induce contractions.
 This counterintuitive result may be understood by recognizing that the effects of dollar access operates by altering the relative attractiveness of dollar versus non-dollar-denominated assets.
 During financial crises in AEs, the safe-haven demand for dollar assets is so pronounced that shortfalls in international liquidity become especially debilitating for growth.
-During normal times, however, easier dollar access in- duces agents in EMs to increase their purchases of local-currency assets, impairing domestic liquidity and hence growth; whereas in AEs, the exchange rate appreciates to compensate holders of local-currency assets, which erodes export competitiveness and growth.
+During normal times, however, easier dollar access induces agents in EMs to increase their purchases of local-currency assets, impairing domestic liquidity and hence growth; whereas in AEs, the exchange rate appreciates to compensate holders of local-currency assets, which erodes export competitiveness and growth.

-Political Risk Contributes to Post-Crisis Violations of Covered Interest Parity
+Political Risk Contributes to Post-Crisis Violations of Covered Interest Parity [link]

 with Jamus Jerome Lim

 Abstract: The large and persistent deviations in covered interest parity (CIP) observed after the global financial crisis presents a puzzle to international finance, given usual arbitrage opportunities.
 This paper suggests that a country’s political risk is an underexplored factor in determining the cross-currency basis (CCB), a measure of such deviations.
 Using data for 33 advanced economy (AE) and emerging market (EM) currencies, we introduce country-specific political risk into the CIP condition, and test if such risk matters for the CCB.
 To identify the effect of political risk, we employ two strategies: a duration-to-election indicator, which we also pair with democratic accountability as instruments; and, a regression discontinuity around close elections.
 We find that higher political risks do result in more negative CCBs, consistent with our modified theory.
-Further explorations reveal that political risks affect CIP deviations differentially in AEs versus EMs, and that international re- serves and dollar swap lines can relieve the effects of political risk.
+Further explorations reveal that political risks affect CIP deviations differentially in AEs versus EMs, and that international reserves and dollar swap lines can relieve the effects of political risk.
 We also show that the results are driven by the effect of unanticipated (rather than systematic) political risk, operating on the synthetic dollar rate.

 Academic Honors and Awards